-The committee determined the overall level of achievement under the short-term cash incentive compensation plan was 141.7% of the target payout level, which represented the sum of the payout percentages for each of the financial and strategic goals listed above.
-The committee also reviewed the annual performance rating of each NEO and determined that each NEO met the minimum level performance rating.
+The committee determined the overall level of achievement under the short-term cash incentive compensation plan was 138.7% of the target payout level, which represented the sum of the payout percentages for each of the financial and strategic

-The committee also determined that each NEO should receive an additional amount of cash incentive compensation, as listed below, due to their contributions to the company's financial and operating results in 2021, including:
+The committee also determined that each NEO should receive an additional amount of cash incentive compensation, as listed below, due to their contributions to the company's financial and operating results in 2022, including:

-- with respect to Mr. Reed, his efforts in overseeing the company's senior management team and his contributions to the company's financial and operating results, as well as his continued efforts in working with governmental officials in each of the markets in which we operate regarding changes to the ongoing health and safety guidelines in connection with the pandemic; - with respect to Mr. Fioravanti, his leadership of the capital markets activities undertaken by the company during 2021, including maintaining the existing waivers of applicable financial covenants under the company's credit facilities, the successful offering of \$600 million in 4.5% senior notes in February 2021, and our purchase of the remaining third party interests of the Gaylord Rockies joint venture in May 2021; - with respect to Mr. Chaffin, his efforts in effectively supervising the company's relationship with the manager of its hotel properties in light of the continuing difficulties presented by the pandemic, including his efforts in connection with the successful re-opening of the Gaylord National Resort and his oversight of our hotels' rebooking efforts; - with respect to Mr. Lynn, his oversight of the company's legal and compliance functions in connection with the strategic and operating activities described above; and - with respect to Ms. Hutcheson, her oversight of the company's accounting and financial reporting functions in connection with the strategic and operating activities described above.
+- with respect to Mr. Reed, his efforts in overseeing the company's senior management team and his contributions to the company's financial and operating results, as well as his leadership in the process which led to a strategic equity investment in our Entertainment business segment by Atairos and NBCUniversal: - with respect to Mr. Fioravanti, his leadership of the capital markets activities undertaken by the company during 2022, including maintaining the existing waivers of applicable financial covenants under the company's credit facilities, as well as his oversight of the successful Block 21 acquisition and the strategic equity investment in our Entertainment business segment; - with respect to Ms. Hutcheson, her oversight of the company's treasury, accounting and financial reporting functions in connection with the strategic and operating activities described above; - with respect to Mr. Chaffin, his continued efforts in effectively supervising the company's relationship with the manager of its hotel properties, particularly in light of the rapid pace of recovery from the pandemic over the course of 2022; and - with respect to Mr. Lynn, his oversight of the company's legal and compliance functions in connection with the strategic and operating activities described above.